Argyle Alternative High School Presents

-The Argyle student film “Blood Memory” recently won Best Student Film and Best Short Film at the Winnipeg Aboriginal Film Festival.
-The film showed twice at the film festival in November to near capacity audiences.
-It also won best film and best director at the Cowichan Aboriginal Film Festival Youth FX awards.
-It also played at the Freeze Frame International Film Festival 2013 as part of the main festival.
+The Argyle student film “Blood Memory” won Best Student Film and Best Short Film at the 2012 Winnipeg Aboriginal Film Festival (WAFF).
+The film showed twice at WAFF in November to near capacity audiences.
+It also won 3 Youth FX Awards for Best Film, Best Director and Best Actress at the 2013 Cowichan Aboriginal Film Festival in B.C.
+In addition, it played at the 2013 Freeze Frame International Film Festival as part of the main festival.

 Aboriginal novelist Dave Robertson (7th Generation series) facilitated several preparatory writing workshops in April 2012.
 The students then completed the script in May.
 Students involved in cinematography and directing received camera and jib workshops with professional cinematographer Tyler Funk during May to prepare for shooting.
 The film was shot in June 2012 and a final edit completed at the end of 2012.
-Oscar winning musician singer songwriter Buffy Sainte-Marie did a consult with the students for the musical score of the movie.
-Audience reaction to the movie and the musical score has been extremely positive.
+Oscar winning musician singer songwriter Buffy Sainte-Marie was gracious enough to visit our school and give students a workshop on creating musical themes for films.
+They then worked with musician Jesse Green on composing and recording the musical score.
+Audience reaction has been extremely positive.

 Of Mice and Men